Stochastic particle method with birth-death dynamics: Numerical experiments

 is employed to measure the accuracy.
 The reference solutions $u^{\mathrm{ref}}$ to Eq.~\eqref{rel L2} are produced by a deterministic solver which adopts the second-order operator splitting \cite{hansen2012second}.
 The 1-D benchmark in this section are implemented via Matlab with platform parameters: Intel (R) Core (TM) i7-6700 CPU (3.40 GHz), 16.0 GB of memory.
 We set the final time $T = 10$, the time step $\tau = 0.1$ and the side length of hybercube $h = 0.1$ in Algorithm~\ref{birdie alg} unless otherwise indicated.

 Table~\ref{tableaccuracy} demonstrates the convergence order of SPM-birth-death.
-As expected, the method achieves half-order accuracy with respect to initial sample size $N(0)$.
+As Theorem~\ref{thm:error_SPM_birth_death} expected, the method achieves half-order accuracy with respect to initial sample size $N(0)$.
 Due to its Lawson-Euler scheme and piecewise constant reconstruction, it exhibits first-order convergence in both time step $\tau$ and spatial resolution $h$.
+Table~\ref{tab:na_converge} illustrates SPM-birth-death's error scaling as $\mathcal{O}(\sqrt{\frac{1}{n_A-1}})$ when $n_A$ approaches 1, as shown in Theorem~\ref{thm:error_SPM_birth_death}.
+Figure~\ref{fig:na9_L4_abserr} depicts absolute $L^2$-error over time for large $n_A$ values with less frequent annihilation, where we can see the jumps at annihilation points and growing oscillations thereafter, consistent with Theorem~\ref{thm:error_SPM_birth_death}'s analysis.
 Figure~\ref{Fig D} reveals systematic accuracy improvement under SPM-birth-death, with solution variance decreasing as $N(0)$ increases.
 Figure~\ref{fig Dparnum} illustrates the particle annihilation mechanism for different $n_A$ parameters: Particles are annihilated when the count exceeds $n_A \times N(0)$, reducing computational costs.
 Figure~\ref{fig BDeffici} confirms SPM-birth-death's superior computational efficiency versus the standard SPM \cite{Lei2025}, achieving lower errors at equivalent computational costs.